jameshughes89/cs2XX-ComputerArchitecture/site/labs/decoding-instructions/decoding-instructions-registers.rst

 #.
-Add a new forth mode such that data can be moved between registers
+Add a new forth mode such that data can be copy between registers

     * Here, only one set of 3 bits specifying the source register is required
-    * ``11 110 101 010 111`` --- Move contests of register 2 to register 7
+    * ``11 110 101 010 111`` --- Copy contests of register 2 to register 7